fintatarta/fff/README.md

 # fff
-Didactic code, in several languages, to work with finite fields
+Didactic code, in several languages, to work with finite fields.